 'Audiences including professional and amateur musicians, the hearing, the deaf, young and old, all come together' Each of these is still ongoing in its own way, but bringing them together here is the start of a series of exhibitions that I call a 'synthesis' exhibition.
-For this, not just the instruments, but also the compositional principles - the ideas of collaborating, of improvising, of working with space, as well as the objects themselves - come together and are assembled again in different ways and according to different audiences will be able to meet - from professional musicians to amateurs, from the hearing to the totally deaf, from young to old, from student to professional.
+For this, not just the instruments, but also the compositional principles - the ideas of collaborating, of improvising, of working with space, as well as the objects themselves - come together and are assembled again in different ways and according to different imaginaries.
+So in the context here, different audiences will be able to meet - from professional musicians to amateurs, from the hearing to the totally deaf, from young to old, from student to professional.
 All these aspects are getting combined and approached in the same way.